Quick Quote

 Do You Really Need Health Insurance?

-Before we talk about the solutions that our health insurance broker in Isle of Palms provides, we should address the elephant in the room.
+Before we talk about the solutions that our health insurance broker in Isle of Palms, SC provides, we should address the elephant in the room.
 Everyone regardless of age or health, can benefit from a health insurance plan.
 Even the healthiest of people want to maintain their health and have protection in the event of a catastrophe.
 One of the best ways to stay healthy and plan for unexpected events is to visit your doctor for an annual check-up.
 When you have a health insurance plan, these visits are often fully covered by your insurance carrier when you choose an in-network doctor.
 Without health insurance, you will be responsible for the full cost of any medical care - even routine check-ups with your primary care physician.
 If something horrible happens, and you don't have health insurance, you may have to pay the full amount for the emergency care you receive.
 Even young, healthy individuals can benefit from the right health plan.
 After all, nobody plans on getting sick or injured, but bad things can happen to anyone.
 Something unexpected like a broken leg can cost more than $7,000 to treat when you don't have coverage.
 A three-day stay in a hospital can cost upwards of $30,000.
 That can be an incredible amount of money to pay out of pocket.
 Having a health insurance plan set in place can help you get quality care at a much more affordable price, especially if something unforeseen happens.

 Who We Serve